schoeberl/librelane/docs/source/glossary.md

     originally developed internally by Cypress Semiconductor before being spun out into SkyWater Technology and made accessible to general industry.

-    sky130 is the default PDK for use with OpenLane as it was the first entirely open-source PDK.
+    sky130 is the default PDK for use with LibreLane as it was the first entirely open-source PDK.

 PDK